Best 5 days in Oahu itinerary: Covers whole island!

 Kailua Beach

-Kailua Beach is a beautiful beach on south east Oahu in Kailua Bay with soft white sand and perfect water for recreational opportunities.
+Kailua Beach is a beautiful beach on southeast Oahu in Kailua Bay with soft white sand and perfect water for recreational opportunities.

-Parking is extremely limited here, there are showers and restrooms at the beach entrance.
+Parking is extremely limited here.
+There are showers and restrooms at the beach entrance.

 Lanikai Pillbox Hike

-Another hiking alternative is to do the moderate to hard Lanikai Pillbox hike which is also called the Kaiwa Ridge Trail.
-This hike is relatively short, less than 2 miles round trip but the steep sections which need some scrambling are what makes this hike challenging.
+This hike is relatively short, less than 2 miles round trip, but the steep sections that need some scrambling are what make this hike challenging.

 The hike is a dirt road and is uneven in sections.
 The panoramic coastal views from the various pillboxes at the top make the hike worth it.